Every Day Foods

 There are a variety of mushrooms to try.
 My favorite is shitake.
 I like to throw mushrooms into any and all stir frys.
 My kids eat them now too!
 All because I kept throwing them in things☺️

-Quick tip: if you don’t like mushrooms, then start by chopping them up finely and adding them to your next bolognese or red sauce.
-Mushrooms have such a mild flavor, so they are a great addition to sauces and sautes that won’t change the flavor if you add a diced cup or two.
+Quick tip: If you don’t like mushrooms, then start by chopping them up finely and adding them to your next bolognese or red sauce.
+Mushrooms have such a mild flavor, so they are a great addition to sauces and sautés that won’t change the flavor if you add a diced cup or two.

 Microgreens!

+Microgreens contain sulforaphanes which help alleviate inflammation in the gut.
+If you know me, then you know my obsession with microgreens!
 Some day, I will be growing these and sharing them with friends and family.
 Until then, grab a flavor or two from the grocery store on your next trip and add them as a salad topper.
 Microgreens come in a variety of flavors.
 Explore and try and see what senses come to your mouth as you nourish with a hearty salad.
 My favorite is sunflower microgreens.

-Quick tip: take your microgreens out of the plastic as soon as you get home (unless you are purchasing farmer fresh) and let them breathe.
+Quick tip: Take your microgreens out of the plastic as soon as you get home (unless you are purchasing farmer fresh) and let them breathe.
 Then wrap in a sheet cloth or paper towels so that they last longer.
 Make sure those micros are front and center in your fridge so that you can grab and go and use them up quickly.

 Broccoli!